Arslan-Masood/Active-learning-with-BERT/README.md

 Our framework achieves efficient molecular property prediction by:
 - Leveraging pretrained BERT representations in active learning framework
 - Using Bayesian acquisition functions (BALD, EPIG) for active learning
+- Demonstrating effectiveness on toxicity and ADME property prediction

 ## Installation